jeffkitson-music/jdice2/README.md

 ## :books: About
 Generate a pseudorandom phrase from the bip39 wordlist for passphrases or seed phrases.
 The method uses a coin flip and four six-sided die to generate a key (h1111 - t4362) that's paired with a word on the wordlist.
 In this implementation five dice are used, with the first die simulating the coin flip.
 Even numbers are heads and odds are tails.

+Note: This does **not** generate bip39-compliant seed phrases.
+Hashing, checksums, etc. are not implemented.
+This just picks random words from the list based on pseudo-dice.
+If you need valid phrases you can [look here](https://github.com/hatgit/BIP39-Mnemonic-Tools).

 Inspiration:
 - [xkcd: correct horse battery staple](https://xkcd.com/936/)
 - [Dr. Mike Pound's](https://github.com/mikepound) video for Computerphile on [how to choose a password](https://www.youtube.com/watch?v=3NjQ9b3pgIg).